How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Dramatic chic

 If you’ve decided on dramatic chic, there are a couple of techniques to keep in mind.
-Under lighting is one method that will create an urban, stylish feel.
+Under illumination is one method that will create an urban, stylish feel.

-Under lighting provides added safety as well as aesthetics.
+Under lights provides added safety as well as aesthetics.
 By highlighting the bases of fixtures, you’re showing your guests where there are potential trip hazards.

 Ethereal Elegance